 1. Define & Discuss Goals

 In order for people to be successful and accomplish goals, there first needs to be goals set.
 When everyone is aware of the main goal for the company, they are motivated to work together because they are all working towards something bigger and know where they are going.
 Work with your team to write out your goals and put them up in your office so that you can visually see them.
-This way everyone is reminded of where the company wants to go, which also helps with decision making because you can evaluate whether or not an idea or plan is inline with the main goal.
+This way everyone is reminded of where the company wants to go, which also helps with decision making because you can evaluate whether or not an idea or plan is in line with the main goal.
 Because communication is so important, you’ll be doing it constantly.
 Look into a messaging tool like Slack so your team can communicate with you and each other whenever they need to.
 You can skip the unnecessary emails and meetings and make talking to each other simpler!

 2. Identify Strengths